Custom data

 .

-Kameleoon can set the custom data value only after the data layer is available on your page.
-As this can take several seconds (depending on when you load your tag manager), if you use the custom data as a targeting condition in an A/B test, a noticeable flicker effect can occur.
+Kameleoon can set the custom data value only after the data layer is available on your page, which can take several seconds (depending on when you load your tag manager).
+If you use the custom data as a targeting condition in an A/B test, a noticeable flicker effect can occur.

 Activation API

-Using our Activation API is the recommended way of setting custom data values on the browser (client-side environment).
-You can directly locate a particular DOM element on the page and get its content as the value for the custom data.
-This way, you can obtain the current cart amount value if it is displayed on the web page and fill the corresponding custom data accordingly.
+We recommend using our Activation API to set custom data values on the browser (client-side environment).
+You can locate a particular DOM element on the page and get its content as the value for the custom data, which lets you obtain the current cart amount value if it is displayed on the web page and fill the corresponding custom data accordingly.

 The Kameleoon.API.Data.setCustomData()